liqd/adhocracy3/docs/source/Code_Review_Process.rst

 ``FIXMEs`` are discouraged in master.
 For now, they are allowed, but we should find a more fancy bug tracking approach.  (redmine?)

-[REVIEW[cs]: Personally, I mostly use FIXME for "this works as is, but it is a hack/inelegant/inefficient, so if we could find a better solution that would be great", NOT for bugs.
-For bugs and things that really need to be resolved to make the code function as it's supposed to, I use TODO and ensure that all TODOs are indeed handled and deleted before merging into master.]
+FIXME[cs]: Personally, I mostly use FIXME for "this works as is, but it is a hack/inelegant/inefficient, so if we could find a better solution that would be great", NOT for bugs.
+For bugs and things that really need to be resolved to make the code function as it's supposed to, I use TODO and ensure that all TODOs are indeed handled and deleted before merging into master.

-[FIXME: ``git notes --help`` may be relevant, but I haven't looked at it yet.]
+FIXME[mf]: ``git notes --help`` may be relevant, but I haven't looked at it yet.

-[FIXME: we want the commit hook to work on staged copy, not working copy.  (where should we move this point?  i don't think it belongs here.)]
+FIXME[nd]: we want the commit hook to work on staged copy, not working copy.  (where should we move this point?  i don't think it belongs here.)

-[FIXME: line numbers!  we want code line numbers everywhere!  can git do line numbers in every line in diff?]
+FIXME[mf]: line numbers!  we want code line numbers everywhere!  can git do line numbers in every line in diff?

+FIXME[tb]: following things might be useful additions:

+- commit message formats (e.g. "fixup …")

+- what should/must be done before creating a pull request
+     - only one feature per pull request
+         - only include changes that are really needed; do refacotoring in a separate pull request
+         - small fixes and library updates should be done in or near master, not inside of larger feature branches.
+This allows everyone to profit sooner.
+In cases where the fix/update would have been done in mutliple branches, this also avoids merge conflicts.
+     - be prepared to explain every single change.

 .. _bugseverwhere: http://bugseverywhere.org/